• It's not what you eat. It's what you eat and when you eat it.

 sleep disorders.
 Since the hypothalamus serves an overall regulatory function, throwing it

 out of kilter can cause many problems.
 Only some of these problems relate to sleep.
-Fact:
+Symptoms.
+At right are symptoms that we've observed in narcoleptics.
+(Fortunately,

 not all symptoms occur at the same time.)
 Many of the same symptoms are common in